-While attempting to lift a siege of Stirling Castle, English forces fought and lost a pitched battle against Robert the Bruce.
-At the Battle of Bannockburn Scotland ensured its independence from England and fatally undermined the Government of Edward II.
+While attempting to lift a siege of Stirling Castle, one of just two Scottish castles left in English hands, the forces of Edward II fought and lost a pitched battle against Robert the Bruce.
+Bannockburn saw the annihilation of the English army ensuring the countries independence for the next twenty years and fatally undermined Edward II.

-HISTORY OF BANNOCKBURN
+BATTLE OF BANNOCKBURN (1314)